Applications are now open for The Telegraph’s 2024 Editorial Graduate Programme. Applications close on December 18.

 Natasha Leake, who’s just started on the most recent cohort, recommends thinking about how your experience could tie in with the paper.
 “I tried to show how my experience made me the right fit,” she recalls.
 For example, having previously worked at Tatler she spoke about writing multiple royal stories — something she also knew The Telegraph valued.

-Leake also dedicated time in her cover letter to talking about what exactly it was she liked about the outlet.
+Natasha also dedicated time in her cover letter to talking about what exactly it was she liked about the outlet.
 “It would publish stories that maybe other newspapers wouldn’t want to publish.
 It would be bold and take risks — and that was something that I really admired about it.
 So, I said that in the cover letter.”

 Need a bit of inspiration for your CV and cover letter?
 We got someone who’s hired in national newsrooms before to tell us everything he’s looking out for on your CV and cover letter.
 You can also watch our free workshop on nailing job applications here.

 The second part of the written task was taking an item from the day’s news agenda and coming up with ideas for spin-off features.
 As for the video interview, applicants would film themselves answering a set of provided questions.
-According to Henderson, this was the most challenging part of the application process because he found it awkward having to speak into a light at the top of his laptop — but if you have dabbled with TikTok at all, this shouldn’t be too problematic.
+According to Cameron, this was the most challenging part of the application process because he found it awkward having to speak into a light at the top of his laptop — but if you have dabbled with TikTok at all, this shouldn’t be too problematic.
 Relax knowing that you can film multiple takes on your own time!

 From there, shortlisted candidates will be invited to an assessment centre where they will take part in group activities and interviews.
 The aim here is not just to test what you know, but how you collaborate and listen to others.